deepmodeling/abacus-develop/docs/CONTRIBUTING.md

 Before you submit an issue, please search the issue tracker, and maybe your problem has been discussed and fixed.
 You can [submit new issues](https://github.com/deepmodeling/abacus-develop/issues/new/choose) by filling our issue forms.
 To help us reproduce and confirm a bug, please provide a test case and building environment in your issue.

-## Comment Style for documentation
+## Comment style for documentation

 ABACUS uses Doxygen to generate docs directly from `.h` and `.cpp` code files.